Report: Knicks Part Ways With Assistant Coach Close With Porzingis

-NEW YORK (CBSNewYork) — The Knicks are reportedly not renewing the contract of assistant coach Jeff Longstaff, a move that likely won’t sit well with already-disgruntled star Kristaps Porzingis.
+NEW YORK (CBSNewYork) — The Knicks are reportedly not renewing the contract of assistant coach Joshua Longstaff, a move that likely won’t sit well with already-disgruntled star Kristaps Porzingis.

 According to the New York Daily News, the team has decided to cut ties with Longstaff, a holdover from Derek Fisher’s staff.
 Longstaff, 34, and Porzingis have developed a close relationship over the past two years, with the assistant coach, who was in charge of player development, even traveling to Latvia last year to train the young big man.